Rocker Rod Stewart apologizes after outcry over 'execution' web clip

-LONDON British rocker Rod Stewart apologized on Friday after he appeared to mimic a desert execution by Islamic State militants, with critics saying it was disrespectful to victims of the group.
+LONDON (Reuters) - British rocker Rod Stewart apologized on Friday after he appeared to mimic a desert execution by Islamic State militants, with critics saying it was disrespectful to victims of the group.

 Stewart, 72, appeared in a clip posted on his wife's internet Instagram account in which he draws his finger across the throat of a man kneeling in front of him.
 It was filmed ahead of a concert he performed in Abu Dhabi.